Kyoto Cooking Class

 Up to 4 people can join Makiko's cooking class.

-• How to get to the place where Taste Japan's everyday flavors- from Hamburg to Japanese sweets being held?
+• How to get to the place where More than a cooking class- an invitation to a Japanese family table from onigiri, miso soup, yakitori to Japanese pickles being held?

 Please go to Katsuragawa Station which takes 10 mins from Kyoto Station.
 Then Makiko (host) will pick you up there!